CoreumFoundation/coreum/docs/chain/cli-env.md

     export CORED_HOME=$HOME/.core/"$CORED_CHAIN_ID"
     ```

-* Optionally set those variables globally to be automatically set after the OS reboot.
+* Optionally set those variables globally to be automatically set after starting a new terminal session.

-* In case you work with the already running node, check that setup works.

-    ```
-    cored query bank total $CORED_NODE_ARGS
-    ```

 * Optionally init the fund account function to use later.